ullibniss/INNO-DevOps-and-Security/D&S_2nd_lab_Fedorov_Alexey.md

 ### Preparation

-Let's implement infrastructure with `terraform`.
-First we need to initilize provider and configure backend.
+Let's implement the infrastructure with `terraform`.
+First, we need to initialize the provider and configure the backend.
 I will hide all sensitive data.

 `provider.tf`